-The consolidated financial statements include an investment in an associate with a reporting period end that differs from that of the Company because it is impracticable to unify the reporting period end.
+The consolidated financial statements include investments in associates with a reporting period end that differs from that of the Company because it is impracticable to unify the reporting period end.
 The reasons why it is impracticable include the existence of relationships with other shareholders.
 The reporting periods for the associates subject to the equity method are December 31 and February 28.
 Adjustments are made to reflect significant transactions or events that result from the difference in the reporting period end.